Feirell/performance-test-runner/README.md

 ## teardown and setup

 Since this package uses the benchmark module you can use a setup-test-teardown lifecycle.
 You can provide those by supplying more than one function to the `speed` call.
-Be aware that the behavior of the test changes when you provide the setup or the teardown.

 Benchmark will concat the code in the setup, test and teardown functions with the `Function` function, which changes the context of the code which results in the break of the closure scope.
 This means that you can not use any identifier defined outside of one of the three functions.

-As shown in this example you need to import / require your external functions inside the setup function to use them again.
-To help your IDE / TypeScript with this behavior you can use `var` since it does not raise a syntax exception when you redeclare an identifier.

 <!-- USEFILE: examples\setup-teardown.ts; str => str.replace(/\.\.\/src/g, 'performance-test-runner/lib').replace(/performance-test-runner\/lib\/performance-test-runner/,'performance-test-runner') -->
 ``` ts